simpleinjector/Documentation/source/servicecollectionintegration.rst

 When your application code needs a service which is defined by .NET Core or any third-party library, it is sometimes necessary to get such a dependency from .NET Core's built-in configuration system and inject it into your application components, which are constructed by Simple Injector.
 This is called *cross wiring*.
 Cross wiring is the process where a type is created and managed by the .NET Core configuration system and fed to Simple Injector so it can use the created instance to supply it as a dependency to your application code.

-Simple Injector will automatically cross wire framework components from the framework's `IServiceProvider` in case the **UseSimpleInjector** extension method is called:
+Simple Injector will automatically cross wire framework components from the framework's `IServiceProvider` in case both the **AddSimpleInjector** and **UseSimpleInjector** extension methods are called:

 .. code-block:: c#

-    IServiceProvider provider = services.BuildServiceProvider(validateScopes: true);
+    IServiceProvider provider = services
+        .AddSimpleInjector()
+        .BuildServiceProvider(validateScopes: true);

     // Ensures framework components are cross wired. provider.UseSimpleInjector(container);